Honors Credit by Contract

 - When the student has finished the work described in this contract to your satisfaction, you should do the following to ensure that the "Honors" designation is placed after the course title on the student's transcript:

-- Sign the bottom of the proposal form indicating your approval of Honors credit.
+- Sign the bottom of the Honors contract form, indicating your approval of the request for Honors credit.